I

 Irish Water Spaniel and Children

 To get the best chances of positive interactions with children, the Irish water spaniel should be raised with them around.
-Early exposure is the best, but all children should have your supervision around the dog while they are learning to interact together.
+Early exposure is the best, but all children should have your supervision around the dog while they are learning to interact with each other.
 Children should not be allowed to roughly play with this breed by pulling their ears or tails, and your dog should not be allowed to bite.

 Just like with children, any animals should be introduced to the Irish water spaniel early as well.
 They are natural hunters, and they may see small animals as a type of prey.